UCB-CyberSecurity-Cohort5/elk-stack-project-Bobbrinksz/README.md

 - _Which file is the playbook?
 Where do you copy it?_
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
 - _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+**Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._ ansible-playbook [path and name of playbook] is the command needed to

+ansible-playbook /etc/ansible/metricbeat-playbook.yml
+ansible-playbook /etc/ansible/metricbeat-playbook.yml
+ansible-playbook /etc/ansible/metricbeat-playbook.yml
+ansible-playbook /etc/ansible/metricbeat-playbook.yml

+These playbooks will setup the specific tasks listed at the top of this document.